 As I’m writing this the debris (all of it) around the house is now entirely out of mind, hauled to another place to create a helluva bonfire come snowy weather.
 I have all but three of our new windows and two out of five new doors that I am about to start installing.
 With the fuel oil and tank gone I can now put in the floor in the wood shed to make a proper mud room and from there I can finally start framing in the basement.
 I have found the company I am going to hire for the spray foam insulation and have begun the plumbing plans.
 Are we behind?
 I’m not even sure anymore… Maybe.
 Maybe not.
-I guess we’ll never be technically behind as long as we finish in time.
+I guess I’ll never be technically behind as long as I finish in time.
 I am predicting Joe and I will probably be staying at my mom’s house through October while we do the finishing touches – floors – paint – -trim – dog fence – etc. But I’m okay with that.
 It is still getting done and I am still impressed with the ability of us little humans and how much we can actually do when we put our minds to it.

 Seeing the garage go felt like a tiny echo of what is to come as, some day within the next year (before I can bring my horses over) we must take out the barn.
 With it’s roof shedding hundreds of shingles and thousands of nails every week now the barn has begun to feel the effects of the weather and the rot has begun to show.
 It is very sad and very hard and, if I had the money, I would save it simply for the sake of saving it, but I don’t so I can’t.
 With the barn gone I cannot imagine how empty where it once stood will always feel, but my horses will use the space, will run on it and enjoy it and I do not know if it will feel like my home until they can come over.
 This place will always be our farm yard, it will never be fancy or picky or pretentious.
 Instead, it will be comfortable, welcoming and easy to live in.
 Every choice I have made (that we have made) has been to make it a house worth living in, not a house that would be difficult to live with, as it will always be – an old farm house and that’s all it should ever have to be and all we ever want it to be.